The short answer.

 The wives of Edward, the second farmer, kindly offered us some hot maize porridge with pumpkin before we left.
 I, weary and drenched, was happy to receive the piping hot bowl of pumpkiny yum.
 Having “filled up with diesel”, as Tangson said, we headed off to our next farmer.

 It wasn’t until we left Edward’s that I realized how profound his family’s gesture was – it is hunger season in the Kalomo District.
 CARE was here last weekend distributing food aid to the community’s most vulnerable households.
 And in a time of scarcity, I was generously offered some of the little that they had.
-Now
+Now that’s hospitality.

 On change, learning, and persistence.